awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

 # Calling AWS services from an environment in AWS Cloud9<a name="credentials"></a>

 You can call AWS services from an AWS Cloud9 development environment\.
-For example, you can:
+For example, you can do the following actions:
 + Upload and download data in Amazon Simple Storage Service \(Amazon S3\) buckets\.
 + Send broadcast notifications through Amazon Simple Notification Service \(Amazon SNS\) topics\.
 + Read and write data in Amazon DynamoDB \(DynamoDB\) databases\.

 You can call AWS services from your environment in several ways\.
 For example, you can use the AWS Command Line Interface \(AWS CLI\) or the aws\-shell to run commands from a terminal session\.
 You can also call AWS services from code you run within your environment, using AWS SDKs for programming languages such as JavaScript, Python, Ruby, PHP, Go, and C\+\+\.
 For more information, see the [AWS CLI and aws\-shell Sample](sample-aws-cli.md), the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/), and the [AWS SDKs](https://aws.amazon.com/tools/#sdk)\.

 Each time the AWS CLI, the aws\-shell, or your code calls an AWS service, the AWS CLI, the aws\-shell, or your code must provide a set of AWS access credentials along with the call\.
 These credentials determine whether the caller has the appropriate permissions to make the call\.
-If the credentials don't cover the appropriate permissions, the call will fail\.
+If the credentials don't cover the appropriate permissions, the call fails\.

 There are several ways to provide credentials to your environment\.
 The following table describes some approaches\.